leoverme02/be-fe-course/be-fe-course/README.md

 npm run start
 and then connect a browser to localhost:3000

+There are 2 buttons: Show and Input.
+When the Input form is showing you must first click on the Input button again to dismiss the form before the Show button works.
+By clicking on a book title in the Show form it gets deleted.
+The text box was meant to experiment with updating the book's author and dealing with typing input.
+There is no functionality to save the changes.

 There are some subjects of the course I simply did not have time to implement or experiment with, mainly Redux and Jest.

 As a QA who recently made the switch from manual to automation testing a lot of these technologies are fairly new to me and the learning curve has been very steep.
 Nevertheless, I have learned a lot, but realise I have a long way to go to become proficient.
 I am currently taking some courses on Udemy which I find are very benificial.

 If there is one comment I can make to improve the course it would be the following: the course introduces all the building blocks that go into creating a modern web application but what I missed was an overview of how these building blocks work together and how one would start designing and building an application from the ground up.
-To compare it with building a house: I learnt what a brick is and a door frame and roof tiles, but not how to construct a house from them, nor what the house should look like.
+To compare it with building a house: I learnt what a brick is and a door frame and roof tiles, but not how to construct a house from them, nor how to draw a plan for what the house should look like.

 Regards, Leo